 Where Are Crews Working Now?

-Zielies, our tree trimming contractor, will start right-of-way service work for our electric lines in the Mount Carroll area in the next 3 weeks.
+Zielies, our tree trimming contractor, is preforming right-of-way service work for our electric lines in the Mount Carroll area.
 They will be working on clearing and trimming.
 The work can include mowing, hand cutting, side trimming, up to and including removal as needed.

 Tree Planting Guide